abhilast/cloudflare-labs/module05/README.md

 ### Prerequisites Check

 Before we start, verify:
-- âœ… Your Node.js app is running on ports 80 and 443
+- ✅ Your Node.js app is running on ports 80 and 443
-- âœ… HTTPS is working with Full (Strict) SSL mode
+- ✅ HTTPS is working with Full (Strict) SSL mode
-- âœ… You can access your site via `https://your-domain.com`
+- ✅ You can access your site via `https://your-domain.com`
-- âœ… You know your current public IP address
+- ✅ You know your current public IP address
-- âœ… You have SSH access to your Ubuntu server
+- ✅ You have SSH access to your Ubuntu server
-- âœ… You have access to AWS Console
+- ✅ You have access to AWS Console

 ### Step 1: Get Your Current IP Address